-Copies of the corporation's policies relating to cybersecurity and use of corporation systems and devices are available via the Information Technology tab at https://mysource.mdu.com/mypolicies or through your designated Human Resources department.
+Copies of the corporation's policies relating to cybersecurity and use of corporation systems and devices are available on the Policies page at https://mduresources.sharepoint.com/sites/MySource or through your designated Human Resources department.

 Cybersecurity

 We have technology resources to help protect us from security incidents.
 They also help us detect, respond to and recover from incidents.
 Each of us must exercise good judgment and caution when reviewing emails and accessing the Internet, create strong passwords and never share them with anyone, and never use the same password for a work account that you use for a personal one.